 Adding Stone Veneer

-Installing a manufactured stone veneer makes your home more beautiful and increases the value of your property.
-According to the 2020 Cost vs Value Report, this update costs an average of $9,357 but recovers as much as 96% in resale value.
-It’s also a versatile project that you can add to any part of your home, may it be on the front porch, around the fireplace, or as a feature wall in the kitchen or bathroom.
+It is also a versatile project that you can add to any section of your home, whether it be on the front porch, around the fireplace, or as a feature wall in the kitchen or bathroom.

 Essential Updates Like Paint, Minor Fixes, And Fixture Replacements